andypotatohy/roast/README.md

 `'coordType'` -- the coordinate space where the target coordinates reside.
 `'MNI'` (default) | `'voxel'`
 You can tell `roast_target()` the target locations in either the MNI coordinates or the voxel coordinates.
+If you use the voxel coordinates, please make sure you get them using the original MRI that you used to run roast().
+This is important because if you turned on 'resampling' or did 'zeropadding' the voxel coordinates from the original MRI need to be updated and roast_target() will do it for you automatically (see [Example 29] in [Example 26] you need to use '' to get the voxel coordinates instead of using '').
+Also note if the raw MRI is not in RAS orientation, please run roast() first and then load the MRI to get the voxel coordinates (see [Example 30]).
+To avoid these complications, it is recommended to use the MNI coordinates.

 `'optType'` -- the specific algorithm used to perform the targeted TES.
 `'unconstrained-wls'` | `'wls-l1'` | `'wls-l1per'` | `'unconstrained-lcmv'` | `'lcmv-l1'` | `'lcmv-l1per'` | `'max-l1'` (default) | `'max-l1per'`
 You can do either max-focality or max-intensity optimization for TES.
 Each of the algorithms are explained below.
 For further details, please refer to [this paper](https://iopscience.iop.org/article/10.1088/1741-2560/8/4/046011/meta).
+If you want to do multi-focal targeting, it is recommended to use the `'wls-l1'` algorithm, see [Example 31] and [this paper](https://ieeexplore.ieee.org/abstract/document/8513034) for details.
 - `'unconstrained-wls'`: unconstrained weighted least squares.
 This is for max-focality without any constraint on injected current intensities.
 - `'wls-l1'`: weighted least squares with L1-norm constraint on injected current intensities.
 The L1-norm constraint enforces the total injected current not beyond 4 mA (2 mA injected into the head and 2 mA coming out of the head).
 - `'wls-l1per'`: weighted least squares with L1-norm constraint on injected current intensities, with additional L1-norm constraint on each individual electrode.
 Aside from restricting the total injected current to be below 4 mA, you can also restrict the current at each electrode not exceeding a specified amount, for example, 1 mA.